mat-bh/ece-devops-2021-fall/courses/devops/modules/05.ci-cd/lab.md

 1. Create an account on [Heroku](https://heroku.com)

-2. Create an app on [Heroku](https://dashboard.heroku.com/new-app) and configure it.

-Under the "Deploy tab" do:

-  - sync the app with the GitHub repository
-  - enable the option "Automatic deploys / Wait for CI to pass before deploy"
+2. Configure the workflow to deploy to Heroku using [this action](https://github.com/marketplace/actions/deploy-to-heroku) following the [Getting Started guide](https://github.com/marketplace/actions/deploy-to-heroku#getting-started).

-3. Add Redis service to Heroku deployment - https://elements.heroku.com/addons/heroku-redis
+3. (Optionally) Add Redis service to Heroku deployment - https://elements.heroku.com/addons/heroku-redis

 > Note.
 Redis service on Heroku is free, but it requires adding credit card information.
 Considering this limitation we will not run Redis on Heroku, and the application will be partially non-functional (it will print the "Hello world!" message on the home page, but the user API will not work).
 However, it will be enough to experience our CI/CD pipeline.

-4. Configure the workflow to deploy to Heroku using [this guide](https://github.com/marketplace/actions/deploy-to-heroku).

-5. Practice a regular workflow of the software development life cycle like in Part 2.
+4. Practice a regular workflow of the software development life cycle like in Part 2.

-6. Test your public domain on Heroku.
+5. Test your public domain on Heroku.

 ## Bonus tasks